ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 *File sent to ICES 25/08.*

 ### annex 1
+none

 ### annex 2
+none

 ### annex 3
+none

 ### annex 4
+* new data:
+  * 2 news values for 2018 and 2019
+  * NP and NC for historical data
+  * 247 new values inserted in the database
+* udpated data: none

 ### annex 5
+* new data:
+  * only NP
+  * 252 new values inserted in the database
+* updated data: none

 ### annex 6
+none

 ### annex 7
+none

 ### annex 8
+none

 ---------------------------